Regarding IoT applications and power, which is the approach of Dimac Red and its partners?

 - Support: for example Microchip offers excellent online tools for estimations and simulations of the power budget.
 MPLAB® Mindi™ Analog Simulator is available!

-Power Efficiency In IoT Is Complex, but Microchip has the tailored solutions for Customers.
+Power Efficiency In IoT Is Complex, but Microchip has tailored solutions for Customers.

 To maximize power efficiency and savings, engage EARLY with Analog design